CatherineH/CatherineH.github.io/_drafts/opening_acts_2.md

 https://play.google.com/store/music/album/Intronaut_Habitual_Levitations_Instilling_Words_Wi?id=Bbnz6iil4lusancqjgr4oav6dw4
 https://play.google.com/store/music/album/Intronaut_Valley_of_Smoke?id=Bhcyj64siz4ygtdvmlruj2wxrai

 **Intronaut** also opened for **Gorguts**.

-Intronaut is pretty good!
-It’s technical death metal with enough progression and melody that it keeps me interested.

-However, like a lot of modern progressive bands, they go for overkill on the samples - such as *The Unlikely Event after landing*.
+They're a technical death metal in a more subdued folk-metal style like **Nechochwen** rather than the aggressive style used by **Between the Buried and Me** on *Colors* and *The Great Misdirect*.
+My only complaint with their style is that, like a lot of modern progressive bands, they go for overkill on the samples - such as *The Unlikely Event after landing*.
 An almost minute-long weird sample intro leads into an otherwise nice song.
 I wish these bands would cut their samples into interlude tracks, so they can be deleted.
-Believing that these sample interludes truly add to the artistry of the song is pretentious.
-Same thing on the end of *Sul Ponticello*.
+Believing that these sample interludes truly add to the song is pretentious.

-The soft, minor key harmonic singing on *Core Relations* off of *Valley of Smoke* reminds me of **Nechochwen**.
-However, the track also has two pianos playing a melody in a round that is slightly out of phase.